tomjal/TicketOne/README.md

 ### To run locally with Java server:

-1. Make sure your have Maven 3 and Java JDK 1.8 installed properly
+1. Make sure your have Maven 3 and JDK 8 installed properly

 2. Run '*mvn clean package*' and then '*mvn spring-boot:run*' in folder '*t1-server-java*'

+REST API endpoint - '*/api/v1*', WebSocket endpoint - '*/chat*'